stevelorenz/build-vnf/README.md

 # Build VSF #

-Try different tools to build simple Virtualized Service Function (VSF) in virtual machine or containers.
+Try different tools to build simple Virtualized Service Function (VSF) or Virtualized Network Function (VNF) in virtual machine or containers.

 Such VSFs should be latter integrated into the [SFC-Ostack](https://github.com/stevelorenz/sfc-ostack) framework.